 • The Solar System Exploration Division builds science instruments and conducts theoretical and experimental research to explore the solar system and understand the formation and evolution of planetary systems.
 Laboratories within the division investigate areas as diverse as astrochemistry, planetary atmospheres, extrasolar planetary systems, earth science, planetary geodynamics, space geodesy, and comparative planetary studies.
 To study how planetary systems form and evolve, division scientists develop theoretical models as well as the investigations and space instruments to test them.
 The researchers participate in planetary and Earth science missions, and collect, interpret, and evaluate measurements.
+Ultra-miniaturized instrumentation for in situ planetary exploration.
+Examples include miniature mass spectrometers or lab on a chip devices for chemical analysis of planetary environments.
+Instrumentation and measurement protocols for detection of biosignatures in planetary missions.
+Examples include derivatization chemistry utilized for gas chromatograph mass spectrometer analysis or robotic systems for acquisition, manipulation, and processing of samples acquired from the surface or atmosphere of a planet or its moon.

-POC: Lora Bleacher (Lora.
-V. Bleacher @nasa.gov).
+POC: Lora Bleacher (Lora.V.Bleacher@nasa.gov)